Aapok0/100-days-of-python-beginner/README.md

 ## Beginner

 These projects are a part of a [Udemy Python course](https://www.udemy.com/course/100-days-of-code/).
 They are supposed to span the first 15 days as the beginner part of the course.
+Some of the code like ASCII-art, lists and starting print statements are from the course's starting code so as to spend time mostly on the functionality of the projects and learning.

 ### Projects